artipago/artipago.github.io/_pages/open positions.md

 ### Internships & fellowships

-Please don't hesitate to get in touch if you are interested in doing an internship in the team at <a href="http://cerco.cnrs.fr/">CerCo</a> in Toulouse (France). <br>
+Please don't hesitate to get in touch if you are interested in doing an internship in our team at <a href="http://cerco.cnrs.fr/">CerCo</a>, or if you are considering joining the lab with a fellowship! <br>